Unit-generated orders of real quadratic fields I. Class number bounds: Basic properties of unit-generated orders

-Nonmaximal orders always contain non-invertible integral ideals and noninvertible fractional ideals.
-If one instead considers all nonzero fractional ideals, quotienting by nonzero principal ideals (which are always invertible), one obtains a monoid (that is, a semigroup with identity), the class monoid $\Clm(\OO)$.
-The class monoid is a group when $\OO = \OO_K$, and is not a group otherwise.
+Non-maximal orders always contain non-invertible integral ideals and noninvertible fractional ideals.
+If one instead considers all nonzero fractional ideals, quotienting by nonzero principal ideals (which are always invertible), one obtains a monoid (that is, a semigroup with identity), called the (wide) {\em class monoid} $\Clm(\OO)$.
+The class monoid is a group when $\OO = \OO_K$ and is not a group otherwise.
 We consider class monoids for unit-generated orders in a sequel \cite{kopplagarias24b}.